synapticloop/panl/README.md

      multi-valued facet, which could then be used.~~
    - ~~Add in a key for multi-valued facets to indicate whether this facet is multi-faceted.~~
-1. Add in configurable JSON objects to the facet (Medium Priority)
+1. ~~Add in configurable JSON objects to the facet (Medium Priority)~~
+    - **[Released in version 9-2.1.0]**
-   - For any facet, it would be good to be able to add an arbitrary JSON object to a facet so that it could be queried during rendering.
+    - ~~For any facet, it would be good to be able to add an arbitrary JSON object to a facet so that it could be queried during rendering.~~
-   - Add in a property key for any specific facet so that a json object can be returned with the facet (both available and active facets).
+    - ~~Add in a property key for any specific facet so that a json object can be returned with the facet (both available and active facets).~~